adamhatton/john-breedon-bass-tuition-pp4/TESTING.md

 ### Coverage

 For each app I used the `coverage` tool to run a report to see how much of the code had been covered in the testing.
 Each app's report can be seen below.
-Note that each report shows the admin.py as not being 100% covered, to account for this I completed some manual tests (as described above).
+Note that two reports show the admin.py as not being 100% covered, to account for this I completed some manual tests (as described above).

 <details><summary>Bookings Coverage</summary>